Radhika303/Impact_Covid_PetAdoption/README.md

 __Null Hypothesis:__

-     *There is no correlation between COVID positive cases and pet adoption rates.
+     -There is no correlation between COVID positive cases and pet adoption rates.

 __Alternative Hypothesis:__

-     *There is a correlation between adoption rates in 2020 (after March) due to more individuals staying at home (as indicated by COVID cases).
+     -There is a correlation between adoption rates in 2020 (after March) due to more individuals staying at home (as indicated by COVID cases).

 __Research Questions:__